The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 This post may contain affiliate links.
 I appreciate your support!đź’™

-Is Seoul good for Solo travel
+Is Seoul safe for Solo female travel?

 Seoul is great for solo travel!
 The best part about travelling solo to Seoul is the incredible sense of safety.
 South Korea is one of the safest countries for solo female travellers, similar to Singapore, Japan or Chiang Mai.
 From the moment I arrived, I never once felt uneasy.

 I remember my first time in Seoul (2020), going out for drinks with co-workers; I was shocked to see people casually leaving their belongings—purses, iPhones—on tables without a second thought.
-Koreans truly respect each other’s belongings!
+Koreans genuinely respect each other’s belongings!

-Is Korea safe for a solo female traveller?
+Is South Korea Good for solo travel?

-I believe Seoul and South Korea are great for solo female travel.
+I believe Seoul and South Korea are great for solo travel.
 South Korea is incredibly safe for women travelling alone!
 I’ve never felt uneasy walking the streets of Seoul, even late at night.
-In other countries, you might need to keep a close eye on your belongings in crowded places or on public transport, but that’s not something I’ve worried about in Seoul.

 However, just because a country feels safe doesn’t mean you should let your guard down.
 There are bad people everywhere, including South Korea.